 The main problem is that lots of people who use computers aren’t experts; this applies to homes and also to some businesses (particularly small companies who can’t afford to hire dedicated IT staff).
 As an example of this, I saw something the other day that I found rather worrying – a guy wanted to access his work PC remotely, so he used Remote Desktop Connection (a Windows client application) to connect to Small Business Server across the internet, logged in as “Administrator” on there, then ran the VNC client on the SBS machine to connect to his work PC.
 He freely admitted that he didn’t know much about computers, but the built-in Administrator account on SBS is almost certainly a domain admin account.
 Also, if you look at myth #2 on this page, it explicitly says that you should only use Remote Desktop to SBS for remote administration, not for running applications.
 Personally, I wouldn’t recommend allowing that kind of remote access to desktop PCs at all, but if you do want to do it then there are better ways (e.g. port forwarding).
 I also think that it’s a bad idea for people to be logged in with local admin privileges, let alone domain admin; that’s something I’ll elaborate on in a separate post.

 Speaking of port forwarding, I recommend that anyone with an ADSL connection should have a decent (ethernet) router to stick in front of it (not just a USB thing).
 This should be set up to block all traffic by default, and only allow the things that you want.
-In my case, I allow ports 25/80/443 to go through to my home server (email/web), but everything else is blocked.
+For instance, I allow ports 25/80/443 to go through to my home server (email/web), but everything else is blocked.
 That means that you can’t establish a Remote Desktop connection (even if you know the password), and you can’t connect to SQL Server (even if it had a blank password, or if there was a vulnerability like the one that the Slammer worm exploited).
 If you’re not running your own server at home, you should be able to operate completely in “stealth mode”.
 To check on your current visibility, you can go to GRC and use the “ShieldsUp!” tool (it’s about half-way down that page, under “Hot Spots”).
 This approach is platform independent, i.e. it doesn’t matter whether you use a Mac/PC/whatever – the router will protect them all.
 (It’s not a complete solution, but it’s certainly useful.)

 More generally, I think that security is all about risk management: you need to make the appropriate trade-offs between security and useability in your particular environment.
 Default settings can help with this, but they won’t work for everyone.
 For instance, in SQL 2005 extended stored procedures are disabled by default; that means that you have to explicitly enable them if you want them, which is a bit more work.
 Similarly, there are issues of backwards compatibility.
 For instance, Windows has a RestrictAnonymous setting, which is used when it’s acting as a server, and it stops unidentified people from getting a list of all the shared folders and user accounts.
 However, using this setting will stop NT4 and 9x clients from working.
 So, should it be enabled by default on a new installation of Windows 2003?
 If you say yes, then that’s a problem for the poor sysadmin who has to figure out why things have suddenly broken, and there would probably be people ranting about evil Microsoft forcing them to upgrade other machines.
 If you say no, it will probably stay disabled even when the client machines don’t need it.